manojxshrestha/c-programming/README.md

 **These programs illustrate the usage of pointers for various tasks such as accessing memory addresses, modifying values indirectly, and performing pointer arithmetic.**

-# Chapter 7 topics including arrays:
+# Chapter 7: Topics including arrays:

 **31. Program to find the sum of elements in an array:**